johnnovak/RML-Amiga/docs/docs/games/d.md

 ## Darkseed (CD32)

-- CD32 extras: voice acting
+- CD version extras: voice acting.

 - The CD32 version has reduced 320&times;200 graphics instead of the 320&times;400 resolution of the original.